llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 3. Model Training

+Code for model training is located eleventh code cell of the IPython notebook.
+Accuracy evaluation function is located in tenth code cell of the IPython notebook.

 I have been experimenting model training with and without augmented dataset and varying hyperparameters such as number of epochs, learning rate and batch size.